Indianapolis Fire Department Stabilizes Network Connectivity & Takes Management to the Cloud

 “All I did was a couple clicks of the mouse, and everything was done.
 Then I just monitored the process,” said Rolfson.

-Maximizing IT Man-Hours with Cloud Managment: When technology issues are reported from the field, the fire department’s IT team — two full-time staff members and one part-time — uses NCM PRIME to find the device on a digital map, then rapidly determine whether connectivity is the culprit.
+Maximizing IT Man-Hours with Cloud Managment: When technology issues are reported from the field, the fire department’s IT team — two full-time staff members and one part-time — uses NCM to find the device on a digital map, then rapidly determine whether connectivity is the culprit.

 The city’s Information Services Agency, which sends technicians out to address any problems related to the city network or software, also has benefited from IFD’s streamlined network management.